selectiveintellect/vic/faq.md

 have suggestions and improvements, we appreciate you contributing them for the betterment of the product and the benefit of the community.

-    You are free to make accessory applications like a debugger or a simulator for it though.
-We can help port VIC&trade; to such auxilliary applications.
+    You are free to make supporting applications like a debugger or a simulator for it though.
+We can help make VIC&trade; integrate with such applications.

 1. Where can I download VIC&trade; ?